edarruiz/DomainDrivenDesign.SDK/README.md

 Value objects are introduced in the book on chapter 5, when Eric Evans says:

 > *"Many objects have no conceptual identity.
-These objects describe some characteristic of a  thing."*
+These objects describe some characteristic of a  thing." (...)*
 >
-> *(...)*
->
 > *"However, if we think of this category of object as just the absence of identity, we haven't added much to our toolbox or vocabulary.
 In fact, these objects have characteristics of their own and their own significance to the model.
-These are the objects that describe things."*
+These are the objects that describe things." (...)*
 >
-> *(...)*
->
 > *"An object that represents a descriptive aspect of the domain with no conceptual identity is called a VALUE OBJECT.
-VALUE OBJECTS are instantiated to represent elements of the design that we care about only for what they are, not who or which they are."*
+VALUE OBJECTS are instantiated to represent elements of the design that we care about only for what they are, not who or which they are." (...)*
 >
-> *(...)*
->
 > *"When you care only about the attributes of an element of the model, classify it as a VALUE OBJECT.
 Make it express the meaning of the attributes it conveys and give it related functionality.
 Treat the VALUE OBJECT as immutable.
-Don't give it any identity and avoid the design complexities necessary to maintain ENTITIES."*
+Don't give it any identity and avoid the design complexities necessary to maintain ENTITIES." (...)*
+>

 So, these are the key characteristics of a Value Object:
 - They are NOT UNIQUE ***(required)***